microsoft/DSCEA/docs/pages/mydoc/mydoc_release_1001.md

 ## Changelog

-* Version increase to 1.0.0.1 to fix issue with logo file copy due to a folder structure change introduced after registering with PowerShell gallery
+* Version increase to 1.0.0.1 to fix issue with logo file copy due to a folder structure change introduced after registering with PowerShell Gallery